bbrzycki/sProfiler/README.md

 ```

 ## Usage
-Use the `Timer` to create named checkpoints throughout your code.
+Use the `Profiler` to create named checkpoints throughout your code.
 Checkpoints need a 'start' and a 'stop', and
 multiple iterations are combined to summarize how long it takes to complete each leg.
 The `report()` function
 prints the results from all checkpoints.
 ```